, we suggest you to install a recent build of FFDShow

 - Inter B: partitions from 16x16 down to 8x8 (including skip/direct)

-- Ratecontrol: constant quantizer, single or multipass ABR, optional VBV
+- Ratecontrol: constant quantizer, constant quality, single or multipass ABR, optional VBV

 x264 Video Codec rev. 2230